Treatments for Pulmonary Hypertension

 How can a patient obtain riociguat?

 Riociguat must be prescribed by a physician, and insurance approval must be obtained prior to starting therapy.
-It is carried by specialty pharmacies, including Accredo Health Inc., CVS Caremark and Walgreen Specialty.
+It is carried by specialty pharmacies, including Accredo Health Inc., AllianceRx Walgreens Prime and CVS Caremark.
 Female patients prescribed riociguat must also be enrolled by your doctor in a program to carefully monitor for possible pregnancy.
 (See special populations section below).

 Will insurance pay for riociguat?